osirvics/candy/README.md

 # Coingecko Candy Jar

-A Python script that allows you to claim your daily reward from Coingecko.
+A Python script that allows you to claim your daily candy reward from Coingecko.

 ## Requirements
 - [playwright](https://github.com/microsoft/playwright)